audunhalland/unimock/README.md

 ##### What kinds of traits or methods cannot be mocked?
 * Traits with associated types.
 Unimock would have to select a type at random, which does not make a lot of sense.
 * Static methods, i.e. no `self` receiver.
 Static methods with a _default body_ are accepted though, but not mockable.
+* Methods receiving `&mut` arguments other than `&mut self`.
+    It _might_ work, but is currently unsupported due to stricter lifetime constraints that is harder to express via generics.

 #### Selecting a name for the mock `api`
 Due to [macro hygiene](https://en.wikipedia.org/wiki/Hygienic_macro),